We have the experience to make your move as smooth as possible.

-If you are looking to relocate to Normandy, Armishaws can design a bespoke Removals quote for you.
-We have specialist knowledge in European removals, running regular removals to France and have been moving our customers to/from Normandy for many years.
+If you are looking to relocate we can design a bespoke service for you.
+We have specialist knowledge in European removals, running regular moves to France and have been doing so for many years.
 Armishaws offers a complete start-to-finish service and make it our aim to ensure the entire process simple, pleasant, and hassle-free.

 Normandy is the closest province of France to the UK, so it always a favourite destination for Brits looking to move away from the UK.
 Beyond the coast, the beautiful countryside is dotted with lush meadows and bucolic farmland, where is has been famed for its apples and delicious cheese.
 Normandy is lined with white chalk cliffs and WWII beaches.
 It is known for it’s gentle and peaceful atmosphere and is popular for tourists wanting to explore it’s history.

 Normandy is one of the 18 main regions of France, and is divided into five administrative departments, covering roughly 5% of the territory of metropolitan France.
 The Channel Islands were historically part of the region, although they now are British Crown Dependencies.
 The name Normandy derives from the conquest and settlement of Vikings, also known as ‘Norsemen’.
 The first ruler of Normandy, Rollo, was a Viking, and his descendants and followers adopted the local Gallo-Romance language, calling themselves Normans.
 William, a direct descendant of Rollo, became King of England in 1066 after defeating Harold Godwinson, the last Anglo-Saxon King, at the Battle of Hastings, whilst retaining the ownership of Normandy.
 In World War Two, the Allies co-ordinated an invasion of Normandy in the D-Day Landings on 6th June 1944, under the code name Operation Overlord.
 The five beaches involved in the landings were Omaha, Utah, Gold, Sword and Juno, and the events were considered a significant turning point in the war and led to the restoration of the French Republic.
 The main three cities in Normandy are Caen, Le Havre and Cherbourg, all of which are fishing and cross-channel ferry ports.
 The Norman language is spoken by a minority of the population, but some place names demonstrate the Norse influence.